 Tuition Revenue: Tuition revenue is recognized within the fiscal year in which educational services are provided.
 Revenue related to student services crossing fiscal years is recognized on a pro-rata basis based upon the number of instruction days in each period.
-Tuition, at published prices, from undergraduate students was \$416.8 million and \$399.3 million for the years ended June 30, 2022 and 2021, respectively.
-Tuition, at published prices, from graduate students was \$396.8 million and \$315.3 million for the years ended June 30, 2022 and 2021, respectively.
-Other education related revenue was \$40.5 million and \$31.5 million for the years ended June 30, 2022 and 2021, respectively.
+Tuition, at published prices, from undergraduate students was \$441.4 million and \$416.8 million for the years ended June 30, 2023 and 2022, respectively.
+Tuition, at published prices, from graduate students was \$422.5 million and \$396.8 million for the years ended June 30, 2023 and 2022, respectively.
+Other education related revenue was \$49.0 million and \$40.5 million for the years ended June 30, 2023 and 2022, respectively.
+Other education related revenue was \$49.0 million and \$40.5 million for the years ended June 30, 2023 and 2022, respectively.
 The transaction price for tuition revenue may be reduced directly by discounts or scholarships from the amount of the standard rates charged.
-These discounts are considered financial aid and were \$190.2 million and \$177.4 million for the years ended June 30, 2022 and 2021, respectively.
+These discounts are considered financial aid and were \$198.5 million and \$190.2 million for the years ended June 30, 2023 and 2022, respectively.
 Upon withdrawal, a student may be eligible to receive a refund, or a partial refund, the amount of which is dependent on the timing of the withdrawal during the academic term.
 The amount of refunds paid is not a significant portion of the university's tuition revenue.

-Students are billed prior to the start of each academic term based upon the agreements they signed, and payment is due prior to the start of the term.
+Students are billed prior to the start of each academic term based upon the agreements they signed and payment is due prior to the start of the term.
 Student receivables are not collateralized; however, credit risk is minimized as a result of the diverse nature of the university's student base.
 The university establishes an allowance for doubtful accounts based on historical trends and other information.